-References: SFA-SWS pdf pages 16 to 17 and MN Rules 4830.2300.
+References: SFA-SWS page 13 and MN Rules 4830.2300.

 A student may work and be paid from SWS during one term per aid year in which they are either enrolled less than half-time or not enrolled at all.
-Institution must verify student's intention to re-enroll
+Institution must verify student's intention to re-enroll on at least a half-time basis in the next academic term.
+Institution must document and retain enrollment documentation showing that it either:

-- Checked the student's registration for the next academic term, or - Obtained a signed, written statement from the student stating their intent to enroll at least halftime in the next academic term.
+- Checked the student's registration for the next academic term, or - Obtained a signed, written statement from the student stating their intent to enroll at least half-time in the next academic term.

 Student may NOT be paid from SWS during a LOA.
-Institution expected to take earnings during an exception term into consideration for awarding SWS for subsequent terms and may deduct work-related expenses (per FWS).
+Institution is expected to take earnings during an exception term into consideration for awarding SWS for subsequent terms and may deduct work-related expenses (per FWS).